Njmcq/iCloud-Control/README.md

 ## Compatibility

-iCloud Control 1.3 is compatible with macOS 10.13 and above.
+iCloud Control 1.3 and above is compatible with macOS 10.13 and above.
 Users who wish to use iCloud Control on 10.12 or below may do so with version 1.2 published by @Obbut, found at https://github.com/Obbut/iCloud-Control/releases

-## Known Issues
+## Resolved Issues
 ### Crashing Finder Extension
-**Issue:** iCloud Control Finder extension may crash when experiencing an error
+**Issue:** iCloud Control Finder extension may crash when experiencing an error **Solved:** Fixed in release 1.4

-**Workaround:**
-Relaunch both iCloud Control and the Finder, and re-add the extension to the Finder toolbar.
-If this does not work, also try the following: open System Preferences > Extensions, and disable iCloud Control from the Added Extensions or Finder Extensions categories.
-Then open the Apple menu () > Force Quit (Command-Option-Escape) and relaunch both the Finder and iCloud Control.
-Then re-enable iCloud Control from System Preferences, and reopen both the app and the Finder.

-**Resolution:** To be addressed in release 1.3.1

----
 ### Issue with 'Exclude selected item from iCloud' option
 **Issue:** 'Exclude selected item from iCloud' hides files and thus makes them inaccessible to the general user.

-**Workaround:** In the Finder, press Command-Shift-.(period).
-This will enable visibility of all hidden files and folders within the Finder.
-Open the directory of your missing file, right-click on the now-present file and select 'Get Info'.
-Change the file extension proceeding the file's name to remove the '.nosync' extension (but **DO NOT** remove any other extension, such as _.png_, _.jpg_, _.pdf_, etc)

-**Resolution:** To be addressed in release 1.3.0.5 with better transparency to the user, and an option to restore any files which are kept as '.nosync'
+**Solved:** Files should remain visible as of release 1.4

+## Known Issues
+### Size of graphics between different Appearance modes
+**Issue:** macOS Ventura grpahics in the iCloud Control app are not of equal dimensions between Appearance modes (light/dark).
+This is a simple image error, and does not affect app functionality in any way.

+### Outdated graphics
+**Issue:** Some graphics have elements which are outdated (such as old icons).
+This is a simple image error, and does not affect app functionality in any way.

 ## License